History of the America's Cup

-The America's Cup is the oldest international competition still operating in any sport.
+The America's Cup is a is the oldest international competition still operating in any sport.

 The cup was originally known as the 'R.Y.S. £100 Cup', awarded in 1851 by the British Royal Yacht Squadron for a race around the Isle of Wight in the United Kingdom.
 The winning yacht was a schooner called America, owned by a syndicate of members from the New York Yacht Club (NYYC).
 In 1857, the syndicate permanently donated the trophy to the NYYC, under a Deed of Gift that renamed the trophy as the 'America's Cup' after the first winner and required it be made available for perpetual international competition.

 From the first defence of the cup in 1870 until the twentieth defence in 1967, there was always only one challenger.
 In 1970 multiple challengers applied, so a selection series was held to decide which applicant would become the official challenger and compete in the America's Cup match.
 This approach has been used for each subsequent competition.
 The trophy was held by the NYYC from 1857 until 1983.
 The NYYC successfully defended the trophy twenty-four times in a row before being defeated by the Royal Perth Yacht Club, represented by the yacht Australia II.
 Including the original 1851 victory, the NYYC's 132-year reign was the longest (in terms of time) winning streak in any sport.

 Early matches for the cup were raced between yachts 65–90 ft on the waterline owned by wealthy sportsmen.
 This culminated with the J-Class regattas of the 1930s.
 After World War II and almost twenty years without a challenge, the NYYC made changes to the deed of gift to allow smaller, less expensive 12-metre class yachts to compete; this class was used from 1958 until 1987.
 It was replaced in 1990 by the International America's Cup Class, which was used until 2007.
 After a long legal battle, the 2010 America's Cup was raced in 90 ft waterline multihull yachts in Valencia, Spain.
 The victorious Golden Gate Yacht Club then elected to race the 2013 America's Cup in AC72 foiling, wing-sail catamarans and successfully defended the cup.
 The 2017 America's Cup match was sailed in 50 ft foiling catamarans, after legal battles and disputes over the rule changes.